-All four completed phase I clinical trials with aNK have been investigator-initiated studies sponsored by the investigator's institution.
-To date, the only company sponsored studies to engage in patient enrollment have been for the following indications: Merkel cell, pancreatic, squamous head and neck and non-small cell lung, triple negative breast, and haNK in advanced solid tumor.
-Additional phase Ib/II clinical trials in various indications are newly opened, including for colorectal and hepatocellular cancers and chordoma.
+Three of our four completed phase I clinical trials with aNK have been investigator-initiated studies sponsored by the investigator's institution.
+To date, the only company sponsored studies to engage in patient enrollment have been for the following indications: Merkel cell, pancreatic, squamous head and neck, non-small cell lung, triple negative breast, AML, colorectal and advanced solid tumor.
 This relative lack of experience may contribute to our planned clinical trials not beginning or completing on time, if at all.
-Large-scale clinical trials will require significant additional resources and reliance on CROs, clinical investigators, or consultants.
+Large-scale clinical trials will require significant additional resources and reliance on Contract Research Organizations, or CROs, clinical investigators, or consultants.
 Consequently, our reliance on outside parties may introduce delays beyond our control.
 Our CROs and other third parties must communicate and coordinate with one another in order for our trials to be successful.
 Additionally, our CROs and other third parties may also have relationships with other commercial entities, some of which may compete with us.
 If our CROs or other third parties conducting our clinical trials do not perform their contractual duties or regulatory obligations, experience work stoppages, do not meet expected deadlines, terminate their agreements with us or need to be replaced, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical trial protocols, GCPs, or other regulatory requirements or for any other reason, we may need to conduct additional clinical trials or enter into new arrangements with alternative CROs, clinical investigators or other third parties.
 We may be unable to enter into arrangements with alternative CROs on commercially reasonable terms, or at all.

 We and the third parties upon which we rely are required to comply with GCPs.
 GCPs are regulations and guidelines enforced by regulatory authorities around the world, through periodic inspections, for products in clinical development.
 If we or these third parties fail to comply with applicable GCP regulations, the clinical data generated in our clinical trials may be deemed unreliable and have to be repeated, and our submission of marketing applications may be delayed or the regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We are subject to the risk that, upon inspection, a regulatory authority will determine that any of our clinical trials fail to comply or failed to comply with applicable GCP regulations.
-In addition, our clinical trials must be conducted with material produced under cGMP and Good Tissue Practice, or GTP, regulations, which are enforced by regulatory authorities.
-In addition, our clinical trials must be conducted with material produced under cGMP regulations, which are enforced by regulatory authorities.
+In addition, our clinical trials must be conducted with material produced under GMP and Good Tissue Practice, or GTP, regulations, which are enforced by regulatory authorities.
+In addition, our clinical trials must be conducted with material produced under GMP regulations, which are enforced by regulatory authorities.
 Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.
 Moreover, our business may be significantly impacted if our CROs, clinical investigators or other third parties violate federal or state healthcare fraud and abuse or false claims laws and regulations or healthcare privacy and security laws.